-1 in every 130 women and girls globally is living in some form of modern slavery.
+1 in every 130 women and girls globally is living in some form of modern slavery (The Walk Free Foundation).

 One of the root causes and enablers of the exploitation of women and girls is gender inequality.
 Gender inequality has created imbalances in power.
 This is because sexism, discrimination, misogyny and gender inequality are rooted in the political / socio-economic structure of our societies and cultures.
 The legislation and societal attitudes we abide by, and the distorted requirements enforced on daughters as opposed to sons, intensifies imbalances.
 Therefore, countries with a higher prevalence of gender inequality (in terms of education, economic status, health etc.) will generally have a higher prevalence of modern slavery.